ryota-skating/JudgeAI-LutzEdge/README.md

 # Datasets

 You can download the IMU dataset as CSV files from `IMU_data/dataset` and video data from [Google Drive](https://drive.google.com/drive/folders/1WzERNs04uo_5xjybfKcXYOC9v8KL6Hk2?usp=drive_link).
-Video data are pre-processed so that only the skaters are cut out from the bounding box, and the timing of the de-ice is aligned.
+Video data are pre-processed so that only the skaters are cut out from the bounding box, and the timing of the take-off is aligned.

 # Usage
 You can validate our paper's data using the following code.

+## STEP1
+Upload the video you want to judge for edge error `Video_data/demo/dataset`.

+## STEP2
+Go to the `Video_data/demo` directory and run the following code.
 `python main.py training.csv`

 By default, The model is trained using preprocessed data of 17 joint position coordinates of the whole body and the left skate pose angle, each at 60 fps.

 The joint position coordinates and the left skate pose angle can each be downsampled to 12 fps using the option `--pos_fps 12` and `--rot fps 12`.

-If you want to use only either the joint position coordinates or the left skate pose angle, options `--no_pos` and `--no_rot` can be used to reduce the unnecessary features.
+If you want to use only the joint position coordinates or the left skate pose angle, options `--no_pos` and `--no_rot` can reduce the unnecessary features.

 In the random validation, you can change the number of trials using the option `-t (int)` or `--trials (int)`.